 - Day 2: Bergen – Voss (train), Voss – Gudvangen (bus), Gudvangen – Flåm (ferry), Flåm – Myrdal (Flåmsbana Railway), Myrdal – Oslo (train)

-For centuries, it served as a major trading centre in northern Europe.
-Its focal point is the UNESCO World Heritage-listed waterfront of Bryggen, an archaic tangled of wooden buildings dated back to the 13th century.
-Properties of the powerful Hanseatic League for over 400 years, they were filled with goods such as stockfish from northern Norway and cereal from Europe.
+For centuries, it served as a major trading center in northern Europe.
+Its focal point is the UNESCO World Heritage-listed waterfront of Bryggen, an archaic tangled of wooden buildings dating back to the 13th century.
+Properties of the powerful Hanseatic League for over 400 years, were filled with goods such as stockfish from northern Norway and cereal from Europe.

-With merely 250 metres at its narrowest point, it is the narrowest natural attraction in Norway.
-The deep blue fjord is surrounded by towering high cliffs, some even reach over 1400 metres, hanging valleys and waterfalls plummeting from the height.
+With merely 250 meters at its narrowest point, it is the narrowest natural attraction in Norway.
+The deep blue fjord is surrounded by towering high cliffs, some even reaching over 1400 meters, hanging valleys, and waterfalls plummeting from the height.
 A handful of hamlets and meadows are added to this dramatic landscape, making it even more picturesque.

 Tucked between imposing mountains, lush green valleys and deep blue fjord, the village of Flåm is a gem of Norway in a Nutshell.
 Since the 19th century, this charming hamlet at the inner end of the Aurlandsfjorden – another branch of the vast Sognefjorden – has been a major tourist attraction, drawing thousands of visitors annually.

-The town is connected to Gudvangen via catamarans, or to Myrdal via the 20-kilometre Flåmsbana Railway – the world’s steepest railway tracks that run without cable or rack wheels.
-During this amazing train journey, you will be able to enjoy the beauty of Flåm where rivers cutting through deep ravines, waterfalls cascading down the sides of steep and mountain farms clinging dizzily to the cliffs.
+The town is connected to Gudvangen via catamarans, or to Myrdal via the 20-kilometer Flåmsbana Railway – the world’s steepest railway tracks that run without cable or rack wheels.
+During this amazing train journey, you will be able to enjoy the beauty of Flåm where rivers cut through deep ravines, waterfalls cascade down the sides of steep and mountain farms clinging dizzily to the cliffs.

 - The most photogenic part of the Oslo-Bergen Railway is between Lake Finse and Myrdal Station, where the train goes upward to the Plateau (or downward, it depends on which direction you came from).

 - Taking photos through the window is a bit tricky because of the reflection.
-But it is doable, just keep in mind two things: 1) Covering all the bright surface around you with a cloth or anything in dark colour, 2) Pressing the lens flatly on the glass.
+But it is doable, just keep in mind two things: 1) Covering all the bright surfaces around you with a cloth or anything in a dark color, 2) Pressing the lens flatly on the glass.

 - The scenery switches sides constantly, so if you want to have a good photo, you should be a bit active.
 Standing in the vestibule is also a good option (huge window, and easy to switch sides).